the-dreemurrs/trollSpeak/README.md

 v0.3 - initial version, contains quirks for kanaya, terezi, and vriska.

 v0.6 - added gamzee, eridan, and sollux. rewrote clipboard bits so as to make use of a less inconvenient library.

+v0.6.1 - fixed a bug in eridan's quirk.